Two Means to an End Goal: Connecting Explainability and Contestability in the Regulation of Public Sector AI: Explainability and contestability in practice: points of friction in regulatory, institutional and technical implementations

-\textbf{Point of friction.} Participants highlighted two main concerns that could interfere with this process.
-First, they feared that downstream applications would not keep the intended safeguards intact due to diverging interpretations.
-P8 described their experience when meeting lawyers who were ``\textit{discussing whenever [...] a software application could be a high-risk application. [...]
-[W]hen I was listening to them, I thought, no, this was not the intention of the entire endeavor here.
-It was just [...] to safeguard certain principles}'' (P8).
-This perception was shared by other participants, who stated that ``\textit{it's not just about complying to the letter of the EU AI Act but also the spirit, the spirit of the act is to empower affected individuals to safeguard their rights}'' (P11).
-Second, public perceptions of the EU AI Act created by the media were identified as a major obstacle in its implementation, described as the ``\textit{hype aspect [...], because it takes so much time and energy to just get back down to reality and make sure that everybody has the same grounding for these conversations}'' (P6).
+In particular, participants feared that downstream applications would not keep the intended safeguards intact due to diverging interpretations.
+P8 described their experience when meeting lawyers who were ``\textit{discussing whether a software application could be a high-risk application. [...]
+I thought, no, this was not the intention, [it was] to safeguard certain principles}'' (P8).
+Another participant stated that ``\textit{it's not just about complying to the letter of the EU AI Act but also the spirit, the spirit of the act is to empower affected individuals to safeguard their rights}'' (P11).
+When understanding design as a vehicle of regulation, then embedding the legislation's intention and corresponding values into design is crucial, rather than designing for compliance ``to the letter''.
+We propose one method of value alignment in Section~\ref{sec:recom_1}.